Judas is a 2017 graphic novel written by Jeff Loveness and illustrated by Jakub Rebelka.

 - Ambiguously Evil: While it was Satan who whispered into Judas' ear and convinced him to betray Jesus, it is implied by Satan that he is not in full control of his actions, forced into the role of villain by God in order to be made an example of, just as Judas, Goliath, Pharaoh Ramses II and Jezebel were.

-- According to Satan, many of the villains of the Bible (himself, Judas, Goliath, Rameses and Jezebel) were all essentially on the same moral playing field as its many heroes, the only really difference being that God did nothing to help them (often actively manipulating them in the case of Rameses) because he needed a Necessarily Evil to fight.
+- According to Satan, many of the villains of the Bible (himself, Judas, Goliath, Rameses and Jezebel) were all essentially on the same moral playing field as its many heroes, the only real difference being that God did nothing to help them (often actively manipulating them in the case of Rameses) because he needed a Necessarily Evil to fight.
 The comic does nothing to disprove this, leaving up to interpretation.

 - The Chosen One: It is implied by the end that Judas was sent to Hell not due to his betrayal, but rather he was sent there to act as a messiah figure to those who were already damned.